Konijima/PZ-BaseMod/BaseMod-Concept/README.md

 # BaseMod Concept

+BaseMod Concept can be used as an example or template to structure a Project Zomboid LUA mod.
+It show how to use the famous `require` function to define load order of your scripts.

-*When using this concept, you can use a text editor and replace all instances of `MyModName` with the mod name you want.
+>*Use a text editor like VSCode to find and replace all instances of `MyModName` with the mod name you want.
 Also rename the directories accordingly.*

 <br>

 ## What does it do?
+- Offer a base to quick start a new project.
->- Define Global ModData from a config file.
+- You define Global ModData from your config file.
+- It handles receiving of the Global ModData for you.
->- Define Custom Events from a config file.
+- You define Custom Events from your config file.
->- Send commands between client and server.
->- Structure project using `Modules`.
+- Offer a clean & easy way to structure your project.

 <br>